fixture-py/fixture/docs/index.rst

 Where to submit issues, patches, bugs
 -------------------------------------

-Please submit any issues, patches, or bugs using the `Issue Tracker`_ on the `fixture project site`_.
-Patches or even vague ideas for improvement are gladly accepted.
+Please submit any issues, patches, failing tests, and/or bugs using the `Issue Tracker`_ on the `fixture project site`_.
+Even vague ideas for improvement will be gladly accepted.
 If your code is included, your contribution will be documented.

 .. _Issue Tracker: http://code.google.com/p/fixture/issues/list
 .. _fixture project site: http://code.google.com/p/fixture/